Breakfast

 6. Pour 1/4 cup of batter onto the skillet for each pancake.

-8. Flip the pancakes and cook for an additional 2-3 minutes until golden brown.
+8. Flip the pancakes and cook for another 1-2 minutes until golden brown.

-10. Serve with your choice of toppings, such as syrup or fresh fruit.
+10. Serve warm with your favorite toppings such as syrup, fruits, or yogurt.

 Alternative Ingredients